nrwl/nx/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 ### workspace json

-The `workspace.json` is optional.
+The `workspace.json` file in the root directory is optional.
 It's used if you want to list the projects in your workspace explicitly instead of Nx scanning the file tree for all `project.json` and `package.json` files.

 ```json
 {